EJarrattBarnham/AMReader/README.md

   - Options are Graph_Sample_Sizes = FALSE (default) or
     Graph_Sample_Sizes = TRUE.

+- Graph_Object

+  - The default graph is a bar plot (see examples).
+This can be changed to a box plot.
+  - Options are Graph_Object = “Bar” (default) or Graph_Object = “Box”.

+- Graph_Datapoints

+  - The default option is to display individual data points on the graph.
+This can be deactivated.
+  - Options are Graph_Datapoints = TRUE (default) or Graph_Object =
+    FALSE.

 - Graph_Condition_Order

   - It is possible to change the order of the conditions displayed in